sakilahmmad71/expense-manager-app/README.md

 ## API Integration

-The app connects to the Expense Manager API backend.
+The app connects to the Expenser API backend.
 Configure the API URL in `.env`:

 ```env
 VITE_API_URL=http://localhost:3000/api/v1